ocaktans/An-Estimation-for-Asymptomatic-Covid-19-Cases-of-Turkey/README.md

 ### Acknowledgments

-##### This project has 2 different dataset from 2 different sources.
+##### This project has 2 different datasets from 2 different sources.
 I have prepared one of them in another project which used data from "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University", link to their repo is https://github.com/CSSEGISandData/COVID-19.

-##### Second dataset is processed with the data from the Ministry of Health in Turkey
+##### The second dataset is processed with the data from the Ministry of Health in Turkey

 ##### Several studies inspired me to create a new feature.
 These studies are;